dimforge/nalgebra.rs/docs/nalgebra_glm.md

 * Using swizzling and conversions as described in the next sections.

 !!!
 Warning
-    Keep in mind that matrices are laid out in column-major order in merory.
+    Keep in mind that matrices are laid out in column-major order in memory.
 Thus, constructing a matrix from a slice with the `glm::make_` functions requires the components to be arranged in column-major order too.

 ### Swizzling